sunilkharvi2005-ai/sunilkharvi2005-ai/README.md

 ### 💫 About Me
 I am a Final Year Computer Science Student at *SMCE*.
-I am passionate about building models and extracting insights from data.
+I am passionate about Machine Learning and Data Science.

 📫 *Reach me at:*
 <p align="center">